jokester/hamler/README.md

 # Hamler

-one-line haml/sass/scss compiler
+one-line haml/s[ac]ss/coffeescript compiler

-simply compiles each haml/sass/scss files, and output coresponding html/css files in place, or to another directory.
+simply compiles each haml/s[ac]ss/coffeescript files, and output coresponding html/css/js files in place, or to another directory.

-I would recommend `nanoc` for a more functional (non-1-on-1 assocation of files, layouts, etc) content compiler.
+I would recommend `nanoc` for a more functional (non-1-on-1-assocation of files, layouts, etc) content compiler.

 ## Installation